 Candidate's Signature: Date:

-As the parent/guardian to elected, their term as a North Dakota FBLA state , I agree to support their candidacy and, if officer.
+As the parent/guardian to elected, their term as a North Dakota FBLA state officer. , I agree to support their candidacy and, if

 Parent's/Guardian's Signature: Date:

-CERTIFICATION BY LOCAL CHAPTER ADVIS ER
+CERTIFICATION BY LOCAL CHAPTER ADVISER

-The credentials for for the office indicated.
-If elected, they will receive the duties for this office. are attached.
-The applicant meets the qualifications the support of the school, chapter, and adviser in the execution of
+The credentials for \\\\\\ are attached.
+The applicant meets the qualifications for the office indicated.
+If elected, they will receive the support of the school, chapter, and adviser in the execution of the duties for this office.

-Adviser's Signature: Date:
+Adviser's Signature: \\\\\ Date: \\\\\

-Adviser's Home Address:
+Adviser's Home Address: \\\\\

-Adviser's Cell Phone #: Adviser's Email:
+Adviser's Cell Phone #: \\\\\ Adviser's Email: \\\\\

-CERTIFICATION BY SCHOOL ADMINISTRATO DR .
+CERTIFICATION BY SCHOOL ADMINISTRATOR

-The school supports this candidacy and will ensu re the candidate's attendance at all North Dakota chapter activities.

 School Administrator's Signature

+The school supports this candidacy and will ensure the candidate's attendance at all North Dakota chapter activities.

-Title Date
+0 Title Dat е

-North Dakota FBLA High School State Officer Candidate Website Permission
+North Dakota FBLA High School State Officer Candidate Website/Social Media Permission

-The North Dakota FBLA website is one of the primary modes of communication for our students, instructors, and others.
+The North Dakota FBLA website and social media accounts are two of the primary modes of communication for our students, instructors, and others.
 We believe that stories and information about the people and events around the state will improve our site.
 On the other hand, we understand the global nature of the Internet and concerns people have for privacy.
 In order for us to alleviate any potential misunderstandings, we require that this form be filled out, signed, and submitted to our agency by any individual to whom reference is made or whose pictures are posted.
 At no time will personal addresses or phone numbers be posted on the site or distributed in any other manner.
 If said person is a minor, a guardian signature is also required.

+The North Dakota Future Business Leaders of America is authorized to publish the following on their website (check all to which you agree):

+- □ Name

+- Email Address

+- □ Photo

-Future Business Leaders of America is authorized to publish the following on their o which you agree):
+The North Dakota Future Business Leaders of America is authorized to publish the following on their social media (check all to which you agree):

-Name Email Address Photo
+□ Name □ Photo

-Print Name:
+int Name:

-Office Sought t:

-School:

-Signature:

-Date:
+fice Sought:

+hool:

+gnature:

+ate:

-Signature of (Guard an: (if the above individual is less than 18 years of age)
+Signature of Guardian: (if the above individual is less than 18 years of age)

-Date: